almachelouche/middleman/content/email/IN/enews/003/7m-2yr.md

 color='green'

   title = '''Tips for child safety''' copy = '''Children can be restless passengers, and that can distract drivers.
-Read our helpful article to learn how to keep your children comfortable and happy in the car, for everyone's safety. ''' cta1_text = '''READ NOW''' cta1_url = '''https://www.at.ford.com/en/homepage/news-and-clipsheet/news/2017/1/travelling-with-kids-in-the-car--heres-a-survival-guide.html''' cta1_link_name = '''checklist_new_driver''' cta1_icon = '''more''' image = '''in_edm6_new_driver_20170330'''
+Read our helpful article to learn how to keep your children comfortable and happy in the car, for everyone's safety.''' cta1_text = '''READ NOW''' cta1_url = '''https://www.at.ford.com/en/homepage/news-and-clipsheet/news/2017/1/travelling-with-kids-in-the-car--heres-a-survival-guide.html''' cta1_link_name = '''checklist_new_driver''' cta1_icon = '''more''' image = '''in_edm6_child_safety_20170330'''

 [[module]] #Split 01
 path='email_modules/split/01'